nikrowell/christmas-bokeh/README.md

 ## Then and Now

-In 2007, I created an ActionScript 3.0 expirement insipred by the twinkling Christmas lights just outside my window, complete with a Nutcracker ambiance and screen overlay.
+In 2007, I created an ActionScript 3.0 expirement insipred by the twinkling Christmas lights just outside my window, complete with a screen overlay and Nutcracker ambiance.
 I decided to revist that experiment using JavaScript as a fun way to see evolution both in the technology and my own approach to creative coding.

 | 2007                               | 2018                              |
 | :--------------------------------- | :-------------------------------- |